 Keep reading to take a look back at Nelson through the decades, from his high school days to maintaining his status as a superstar well into his 80s.

 1949: Nelson is a Star Athlete in High School

 Nelson was gifted his first guitar at age six, began singing in the church choir, wrote his first song at age seven, and played guitar for the band Bohemian Polka at age nine.
 Although his love of music started at an early age, Nelson still found time to excel at sports in high school, where he played baseball, basketball and football.
 After high school, Nelson enlisted in the U.S. Air Force for nine months before being discharged due to back issues.

 1955: Nelson Makes His First Two Recordings

 Nelson made his first two recordings, "The Storm Has Just Begun" and "When I've Sung My Last Hillbilly Song," in 1955 and sent them to a local radio station, who rejected them.
+But he didn't give up that easily.
 Undeterred, Nelson kept playing with local bands and made his first record, "No Place for Me," in 1956.
 He moved to Nashville in 1960 and tried to find a record label that would sign him.

 1965: Nelson Joins the Grand Ole Opry